simonstead/okrs/_posts/individual/2017-05-04-individual.md

 ### Status

-* I've made a few apps recently with React, like [https://damaging-tories.herokuapp.com/](https://damaging-tories.herokuapp.com/)
+* I've made a few test apps recently with React, but nothing with _lots_ of state.
 * Next step is to implement Redux in an application that has a complex state.
 * I've tried to write a simple redux-react scaffold that I can reuse, but there's one niggly bug.